SpaceVim/SpaceVim/docs/documentation.md

 ## Configuration layers

 This section is an overview of layers.
 A more extensive introduction to writing configuration layers can be found in [SpaceVim's layers page](http://spacevim.org/layers/) (recommended reading!).

+### Purpose

+Layers help collect related packages together to provide features.
+For example, the `lang#python` layer provides auto-completion, syntax checking, and REPL support for python files.
+This approach helps keep configuration organized and reduces overhead for the user by keeping them from having to think about what packages to install.
+To install all the `python` features the user has just to add the `lang#python` layer to their custom configration file.

+### Structure

+In SpaceVim, a layer is a single file.
+In a layer, for example, `autocomplete` layer, the file is `autoload/SpaceVim/layers/autocomplete.vim`, and there are there public functions:

+- `SpaceVim#layers#autocomplete#plugins()`: return a list of plugins used in this plugins.
+- `SpaceVim#layers#autocomplete#config()`: layer config, such as key bindings and autocmds.
+- `SpaceVim#layers#autocomplete#set_variable()`: function for setting layer options.

 ## Custom Configuration